harnessflex/persona/README.md

 Harness Persona
 ---------------

 A Laravel inspired ORM for Harness.
-Build on top of Bookshelf and Knex.
+Built on top of Bookshelf and Knex.

 ## Install